 Guide to Safe Scouting contains the BSA’s rules for safe activities.
 Read it cover-to-cover to start, then get in the habit of searching it whenever you have a question.
 This is your bible for everything from bullying to liquid stove fuel.
 If you only read one BSA publication, it must be this one.
 Instructions for putting the PDF on iPhone or iPad are here, though the website might be more usable on a phone.

-Troop Program Features, Vol. I-III, fill a big binder as paper, but now you can get them as PDFs (follow the link).
+Troop Program Features used to be a three-volume thing that filled a huge binder, but now it is a website.
 These provide lots of sample meeting plans and outing plans.
-I’ve never been able to get our PLC to use them, but I keep trying.
-Note: the volume has the info on running an annual planning meeting, something that is also in the SPL Handbook.
+I’ve never been able to get our PLC to use these 48 great plans, but I keep trying.
+Note: the book used to have the info on running an annual planning meeting, that is now the Annual Planning website, plus it is in the SPL Handbook.

-Troop Program Resources, aka, the games book, also available as a free PDF.
-There is other stuff in here, but the collection of games is awesome.
+Troop Program Resources, also used to be a book (the games book), but is now a website.
+When your PLC is stumped for games, give them this site.
+There is other stuff in here, but the collection of games is super useful.

 Websites

 Ask Andy is a Q&A site written by a very experienced Commissioner.
 He posts a digest of reader’s questions and his answers about once a week.
 He’s not afraid to call “nonsense” on a troop tradition or to tell leaders they are doin’ it wrong.
-I read the column regularly because I find that I usually need those answers.
-You can send in a question, of course.
+Hal “Andy” Daumé passed away in November 2022, so there won’t be more columns, but the 600+ existing columns are still a great resource.

 Clarke Green’s Scoutmaster podcast is a roughly weekly wisdom dump about the practical issues a Scoutmaster faces.
 The polka tunes and bad jokes are extra.
-I learn something from Clarke almost every time.
+I learned something from Clarke almost every time.
 Hey, how many Scouts does it take to screw in a light bulb?
 Only one, but it takes a long time, because they just give it one good turn each day.
+The podcast and posts went on hiatus in 2018 and the site has some problems as of early 2023, so I recommend using this Jan 2023 snapshot from the Wayback Machine.
+It will be slow, but the content is worth it.

 US Scouting Service Project Advancement Pages are a gem.
-For years, I bought the Boy Scout Requirements Book every year, and heck, I might get one this year, but the usscouts.org pages have the all the requirements, include the adult training knots, plus they have change bars for the year-to-year updates.
+For years, I bought the Boy Scout Requirements Book every year, and heck, I might get one again someday, but the usscouts.org pages have all the requirements, include the adult training knots, plus they have change bars for the year-to-year updates.
 This is an amazing resource from some really dedicated volunteers.

-Scouting Aims and Methods, this page used to be on the official BSA site, but I can’t find it any more.
-This appears to be a faithful copy of the official version.
+Scouting Aims and Methods is something I refer to frequently to stay grounded in what we are trying to achieve vs how we are going about that.
 A bilingual English/Spanish PDF is here.
 Why do I list this?
 When I have a question about what course of action is right, I ask whether it is an aim or a method and whether it is Scouting.
+For example, advancement, including the Eagle rank, is a method, not an aim.

 Sign up for your council or district e-mail list.
-Our district has a Yahoo! group and I’d be in the dark without that.
+Our district has a groups.io mailing list and I’d be in the dark without that.

 Courses